The Pros and Cons of Nitrogen Tire Inflation

 The use of nitrogen tire inflation has been becoming common day by day.
 Nitrogen filled tires are an alternative to tires filled with regular air.
 The idea is gaining traction lately among average consumers though the United States military, NASCAR, and the aviation industry have been using nitrogen tires for years.

 Like other things, using nitrogen in tires has its unique benefits and downsides.
-Let’s take a look at the both sides of the arguments to make your own decision:
+Let’s take a look at the both sides of nitrogen in tires pros and cons to make your own decision:

 Pros of Nitrogen Tire Inflation

 The durability is by far the biggest advantage when talking about nitrogen in tires pros and cons.
 Nitrogen tires have a longer lifespan because they don’t have the corrosive properties of standard air-filled tires.
 Drivers usually fill the tires with nitrogen in order to reduce tear and wear on the wheels, as well as other car parts.
 Nitrogen is dry, so it doesn’t form rust to degrade the tires and the metal wheels.

-Safety.
 Nitrogen is not combustible which make safety an advantage of nitrogen in tires.
 For that reason, nitrogen tire inflation will not worsen a fire accident, unlike the air-filled tires.

 Cons of Nitrogen Tire Inflation

-Maintenance is still needed.
 Nitrogen tire inflation does not mean that you fill up the tires once and then forget about them.
 On the other hand, maintenance is actually more essential in the discussion of pros and cons of nitrogen in tires.
 They need maintenance and pressure checks from time to time because both the inflation level and the tire pressure will not be the same forever.
 Failed to do so results in the loss of tire wear as well as gas mileage.
 So if car owners cannot perform routine tire maintenance, the tires definitely do not wear evenly.
 This applies for tires with or without nitrogen.